Pequla/guild-vue/README.md

 # GuildVue

-Show and browse all the playes in one discord server.
+Show and browse all the players in one discord server.
 Get details about a player and much more.

 ## Paths available
 - `/` - Home page
+- `/about` - About the server page
 - `/details/:id` - User details page
+- `/online` - Online players
-- `/status` - Server status page
+- `/join` - Discord invite

 ## Libraries used